-Help to enrich the lives of individuals with a rewarding career as a disability support worker.
-By completing the Certificate IV in Disability you can make a genuine difference empowering people with a disability and enabling them to increase their independence and wellbeing.
+By completing the Certificate IV in Disability, students can make a genuine difference in empowering people with a disability and enabling them to increase their independence and wellbeing.

-You'll gain the valuable skills to support people with disabilities, enhancing their self-reliance, community participation and wellbeing in a range of community settings and clients' homes.
+Students will gain the valuable skills to support people with disabilities, enhancing their self-reliance, community participation and wellbeing in a range of community settings and clients' homes.

-You’ll also put your empathy and passion to the test in the workplace, with 120 hours of placement included in your course.
+They will also put their empathy and passion to the test in the workplace, with 120 hours of placement included in the course.

 Studying during COVID-19 Restrictions